Inferring Pluggable Types with Machine Learning: Experiments and Results

+Our experiments compared the following approaches: \begin{itemize} \item Graph Convolutional Networks (GCN)~\cite{zhang2019graph} is the common baseline model for node prediction tasks.
+We trained GCN models on the \napast representation derived in \cref{sec_train} (``NullGCN''). \item The TDG encoding from prior work~\cite{peng2022static} (``TDG GCN''). \item A Graph Transformer Network (GTN)~\cite{yun2019graph} is a model that is mathematically guaranteed to perform at least as well as a GCN, but extends its capabilities for graphs with multiple edge types.
+Our GTN model (``NullGTN'') is also trained on our \napast encoding; the TDG encoding only has one edge type, so it gains no benefit from the GTN over the GCN. \item Large Language Models (LLMs) like CodeQwen 1.5-7B-Chat and GPT-4 are a good baseline for coding tasks. \end{itemize}

-We trained NullGCN using PyTorch and the PyTorch Geometric library.
-It uses two convolutional layers, dropout regularization, negative log-likelihood loss function and the Adam optimizer.
-It achieves an accuracy of 0.6 on the test set during training.
-On the full NullAway benchmark, NullGCN's performance is not particularly good: its recall is 32\%, precision is 51\%, and warning reduction is only 31\%.
-While this is better than no inference at all, this result suggests to us that the hypergraph structure of the GTN (which does much better) is important to modeling where humans write annotations: the same graph is not as useful if the edges are not known to be of different types. \looseness=-1
+\paragraph{NullGCN} On the NullAway benchmark, NullGCN yields 176 warnings vs 377 unannotated (53\% reduction), with precision 0.31 / recall 0.27.
+While totals improve, the model regresses on some small projects (e.g., meal-planner 1 to 11, -1000\%; AutoDispose 2 to 30, -1400\%), indicating that misplaced annotations can introduce new warnings even as others are removed.
+While this is better than no inference at all, this result suggests to us that the hypergraph structure of the GTN (which does much better) is important to modeling where humans write annotations: the same graph is not as useful if the edges are not known to be of different types.